-You can either learn to master time or have time master you.
-The choice is yours.
+You can either learn to master time management or have time master you.

-So rather than trying to conquer time, you need to learn how to make it work for you, rather than against you.
+So rather than trying to conquer time, you need to learn how to make it work for you rather than against you.

 Time management is the skill of making time your tool.

-Here, then, are five simple ways you can become a master of time management:
+Here are five simple ways you can become a master of time management:

 1. Conduct an Examination of Your Everyday Life Patterns

 While he may have not been talking about productivity, this lesson can help you become a master of time management.

-Carry a notebook with you and use the timer on your smart phone or watch to measure how long each specific task takes you as you progress through your typical day.
+Carry a notebook with you and use the timer on your smartphone or watch to measure how long each specific task takes you as you progress through your typical day.

 2. Set Specific Time Limits for Major Tasks

-Any activity or conversation you have that is important to your work should have a time assigned to it.
+Any activity or conversation you have that is important to your work should have time assigned to it.

-These are the folks who stop by your office, sit down and proceed to waste half of your day with mindless talking.
+These are the folks who stop by your office, sit down, and waste half of your day with mindless talking.

-Give these and other people a reasonable amount of time for what they have to say then send them on their way.
+Give these and other people a reasonable amount of time for what they have to say, then send them on their way.

-3. Build-In “Thinking” Time
+3. Build-In “Thinking” Time to Master Time Management

-During your work day, you probably will spend about half of your time just thinking: Coming up with solutions to problems, developing new ideas that can be applied to current or future situations, weighing the most effective strategies for achieving successful outcomes, and so on.
+During your workday, you probably will spend about half of your time just thinking: Coming up with solutions to problems, developing new ideas that can be applied to current or future situations, weighing the most effective strategies for achieving successful outcomes, and so on.

-The time you spend thinking, doing things, and holding genuinely productive conversations with other people that yield actual results is what being a master of time management is all about.
+The time you spend thinking, doing things, and holding genuinely productive conversations with other people that yield actual results being a master of time management is all about.

 4. Don’t Freak Out When You Go Off Schedule

 Whether you like it or not, you can’t control everything else that is happening in the world.
-You can only respond to it.

 Despite your best intentions, you inevitably are going to be thrown off track by distractions, emergencies, and unexpected events that are a natural part of every workday.

 Then get back on with your schedule so that you can minimize its effect on your day’s productivity.

-5. Make Both Big and Small Plans
+5. Make Both Big and Small Plans to Master Time Management

 The best way to control your time is to have a plan.

-You should have both long-term plans and short-term plans.
 Long-term plans might include such things as sales targets you want to achieve, revenue growth, increasing the value of your company or your personal wealth, and so on.

 Short-term goals are everything else, from how you are going to complete that report that’s due by the end of the week to getting dressed for work in the morning.

 To be a master of time management, it’s helpful to set aside time each day for planning.

 You can include meetings you need to attend, phone calls you need to make, site visits you may have to perform, and so on.

-This type of planning lets you organize your day according to your needs and expectations, rather than simply being blown sideways through your day by whatever events happen to you.
+This type of planning lets you organize your day according to your needs and expectations rather than simply being blown sideways through your day by whatever events happen to you.